orangeduck/Cello-Website/pages/documentation_installation.md

 2. Compile
 ----------

 To compile Cello requires a GNU99 compatible C compiler.
-In almost always means `gcc`.
+This almost always means `gcc`.

 * __On Linux__ `gcc` can be installed via the system package manager.
-For example `apt-get install gcc`.
+For example if you are using Ubuntu enter `apt-get install gcc` into a terminal.
 * __On Mac__ XCode needs to be installed along with the command line tools.
 This will install a version of `gcc` using the `clang` compiler suite.
 * __On Windows__ [MinGW64](http://mingw-w64.sourceforge.net/) or [Cygwin](http://www.cygwin.com/) needs to be downloaded and installed.
 Either of these provide a version of the `gcc` compiler.